You are Only a True Vietnam Expert if You’ve experienced These Ten Things

 If you don’t visit an ethnic family in Sapa Town in the north of Vietnam, you miss a lot, dear!
-Being shown their traditional ways of life is an unique experience that you can’t find nowhere else on your Vietnam vacation.
+Being shown their traditional ways of life is a unique experience that you can’t find anywhere else on your Vietnam vacation.
 You’ll be accosted in a friendly way by Hmong women in colorful garb.
-And don’t be surprised if they speak a really good English!
+And don’t be surprised if they speak really good English!

 Ride a Motorbike Tour/ trip

 Either it’s a big ride over the scenic Hai Van Pass (like in Top Gear Television Show), or simply just a “Xe ôm” ride (the motorbike taxis), the feeling will be unbeatable.
 There’s no feeling that quite matches the full-on adrenaline rush of cruising through insane street’s traffic and breathtaking landscapes on (or on the back) of a motor.
 Once you try, you will love it!

 Aboard a boat trip on the Saigon River

 Do you want to know the feeling of going through a time warp?
 Just take a boat tour on the Saigon river of Ho Chi Minh city.
 It’s surreal to watch palm trees, and sheet-metal huts drift away to reveal the downtown skyline.
 Along the river banks are villages, underground passages that were built during the Vietnam War, city skyscrapers and old houses.
 A boat trip around Ho Chi Minh City on the Saigon River offers tourists the chance to see the diversity of lifestyles surrounding this busy metropolis.

 Kayak over Ha Long Bay